aws-samples/aws-lambda-layer-kubectl/cdk/README.md

 - kubectl lambda layer
 - A sample lambda function with custom runtime with the kubectl lambda layer above

+After the deployment, you can extend your logic in the `main.sh` just as how you run `kubectl` in the terminal.

 # prepare the `layer.zip`